 In just 37 seconds of film, we get to see group creativity and improvisation under pressure at its best.
 It’s a technique that works to train teams not just in engineering and aerospace, but across all companies and non-profits alike.
 Let’s break it down.
 The characters in the scene took four steps:

-- State the goal (in the film it was: "We gotta find a way to make this fit into the hole for this using nothing but that .")
+State the goal (in the film it was: “We gotta find a way to make

 The fourth step shows the most powerful thing happening: Everyone reaches in to the pile and starts examining the pieces and organizing them.
 This is where you as a leader need to encourage everyone to get involved to inspect the objects and to collaborate to find ways to look at them differently (You might choose to break people up into teams that work separately, and then reconvene).
 You need to be sure to hear what each person around the table is telling you.
 When someone describes something in front of you that you did not see that same way, then you may have just unlocked a huge asset.
 What will you do with it?